 When you start your career in tech a big part is finding your superpower.
 At the beginning you might have to try different things to know what is yours.
 Some people are super happy working on databases, others like backend stuff, machine learning… you name it.
 A big part of your 2-3 first years is finding the intersection between what you like and what you are good at.

-Understanding how much to talk, what messages to pass on and how to structure them can be key in your professional development.
-And even more important, can make you enjoy your job way more.
-People will enjoy working with you, they’ll look you for advice and you will enjoy working with them.
+Understanding how much to talk, what messages to pass on, and how to structure them can be key in your professional development.
+And even more importantly, can make you enjoy your job way more.
+People will enjoy working with you, they’ll look to you for advice and you will enjoy working with them.

 You don’t need to be a smooth talker.
 Just focus on your audience, what are they interested in?
 What do they need to understand?
 Don’t use big words.
 Don’t lecture them in Computer Science or Statistic complex concepts.
 Understand their metrics, what they are trying to achieve, and align your speech to those.